The Dark Side of Eddie Jones

-- Overworked, under appreciated – This style can grate on support staff and coaches; quickly.
+- Overworked, under appreciated – This style can grate on support staff and coaches – quickly.
 In the same vein as Entrepreneurs, Jones seems to be rarely satisfied with others’ efforts and seldom praises.
-This effects morale especially when results don’t go your way.
+This affects morale, especially when results don’t go your way.

 - Loyal follower-ship – Being mercurial can breed insecurity amongst the ranks.
-Being kept on your toes is a good thing.
-But too much of it is exhausting and surely effects loyalty.
-Possibly an explanation for Gustards exit.
+Being kept on your toes is a good thing, but too much of it is exhausting and surely affects loyalty – possibly an explanation for Gustard’s exit.

 In Tim Irwin’s excellent book on career disasters he says that powerful leaders, over time, become truth-starved.
 Particularly if the leader is authoritarian.
 People around them stop challenging them and speaking truth to power.
 They know it’s futile.